bilal-web-dev/Restaurant-app-React/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+In the project directory,

+# `First Install the JSON Server by entering following command`
+npm install -g json-server

+## `Then Start the Json Server by entering the following command`
+json-server --watch db.json

+### `Then install the required packages and dependencies by`
+npm install

-### `npm start`
+### `Then start project by,  npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.